jarrodmillman/rcsds/standard/python.rst

-Using the section on "Built-in Types" from the official "The Python Standard Library" reference (follow the first link at the top of § [sec:datastructures]), figure out how to compute:
+Using the section on "Built-in Types" from the official "The Python Standard Library" reference (follow the first link at the top of this section), figure out how to compute:

 #. :math:`3 \le 4`,